 • Much more

 I wrote the story I wanted to write.
-About that indefinable genre thing [you mentioned] – you could probably read the first section of the book as an urban thriller, an urban mystery maybe.
-Then it does something else, and that reflects the way I read: across all genres.
+[Your comment] about that indefinable genre thing – you could probably read the first section of the book as an urban thriller, an urban mystery maybe.
+Then it does something else, and that reflects the way I read, across all genres.

 I’ve recently committed to only reading print.
 I don’t want to buy into the fetishisation of it all, because that doesn’t help the conversation about making books feel more accessible and compelling – but one of the joys of books is that they’re the ultimate anti-social media.

 We have to be brave.
-Digital personas can take on a world of their own, you gotta keep on finding your truth and trying to say it, however close you get, however badly received it is.
+Digital personas can take on a world of their own, you gotta keep on finding your truth and trying to say it, however closely you do it or badly received it is.